CTMQ

 What is happening?!
 Mezzanines and going upscale and cozy nooks?!
 (We’ll ignore the “Moo Cowch” and the scented candles that can be a bit much.)
 The brewery is beautiful; even if it’s not your particular decorative style (it’s not mine).
 The whole operation is impressive; they grow hops here and plan to grow grains, set up an apiary and maple sugaring operation, and perhaps even a cidery.

 I should remind you this is all in Colebrook.
+A town most of you have never heard of, let alone visited.

 I ordered a flight of five tasters out of the 11 beers on tap.
 It was good they had 11 offerings, because Norbrook was initially a victim of their own success.
 People gave them crap for their opening weekend snafu, but I don’t.
 “Brewery with no backstory and no brewing bloodline or cred opens in Colebrook and is massively successful and runs out of beer by day two” isn’t a sentence anyone expected to write.

 But it’s true.
 As a result, Norbrook closed for a month after their first weekend of business(!) in order to always have enough beer in the takes going forward.
 A MONTH.
 During that month, they tripled their equipment capacity, adding four 15-barrel fermenters and two serving tanks.
 That’s crazy – and another testament to the fact that, yeah, the owners have a few bucks lying around.
-And that people love new breweries.
+And that people love new breweries in 2019.

 I ordered the Mt.
 Pisgah IPA, Cog Ale Kolsch, Old Man McMullen’s Porter, Hump Day IPA, and Wicked Good NEIPA.
 I don’t know why I ordered three IPA’s.
 That’s really weird for me, especially as there were some standards available.
 Oh well, let’s go drink these bad boys.